AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

   * Join the event's Meetup page, Facebook group, etc.
   * Sign up for the group/event's email newsletter.
 * **Choose one upcoming event that you plan to attend.** It can be one of the Meetups/events on your list, or a different event that's not on your list.
+  * Set a concrete game plan / goal for the event.
+    * Examples: Speak to a representative from 3 companies you're interested in, talk to at least 1 person about your favorite coding project, etc.
 * To turn in this homework assignment, email your list and chosen event to Dana.

 {% include "/includes/footer.md" %}